umerfarooq771/EmployeeAttrition/README.md

 randomForest.py - a Python script that contains the random forest model implementation.
 Xgboost.py - a Python script that contains the XGBoost model implementation.
 EnsembleModel.py - a Python script that contains the ensemble model implementation.
-TrainedModels - a folder that contains the trained models.
+[Trained Models](https://github.com/umerfarooq771/EmployeeAttrition/tree/main/ML%20Code/TrainedModels) - a folder that contains the trained models.

 README.md - a readme file that provides an overview of the case study.